isomerpages/ncss-ssi/index.md

           url: /training/cet-programmes/advanced-certificate-in-social-service/
   - infobar:
       title: Change for Charity
-      description: Support Community Chest’s initiative by clicking on this link to make a donation!
+      description: Support Community Chest’s initiative by clicking on this link below to make a donation!
 100% of your donation will go towards helping the communities-in-need.
       button: Button Text
   - infopic: